Lecture 1

 end

-Yes, this takes some time...
+Yes, this takes a bit of time...
 Julia is Just-Ahead-of-Time compiled.
 I.e. Julia is compiling.
-(Note that Julia 1.9 improved a lot with respect to compilation time.)

 And its solution plotted